Estimated reading time: 13 minutes

 Getting An Allergy Diagnosis

-The second trip to the allergist happened in 2021, where a nurse completed patch testing on her back.
+The second trip to the allergist happened in 2021 when a nurse completed patch testing on her back.

-Patches with the allergen were taped to her back to see what, if any, results come back.
+Patches with the allergen were taped to her back to see what, if any, results came back.

 She had to visit the allergist three days in a row, which was driving back and forth.